 Puebla is a state in Central Mexico known for its vibrant culture, colonial architecture, and delicious food.
 The population of this region is estimated to be 3.3 million people.

 The city of Puebla is the capital of the state and one of the largest cities in Mexico.
-It is a great safe place to visit for travelers looking to experience Mexican culture at an affordable price.
+It is a great safe place for travelers looking to experience Mexican culture at an affordable price.

 Puebla is also known for being one of Mexico’s cheapest and safest states due to its low crime rate and stringent security measures such as cameras in public areas, police, and other preventative measures.